Options investor makes big bets on Nasdaq's popular 'FANG' stocks

 "Because they're buying a bunch of vol in big names, maybe it spurs more vol buying," Murphy said.
 "But it's more likely to have vol impact than stock price impact."

-(Reporting by April Joyner; additional reporting by Ira Iosebashvili; Editing by David Gregorio)
+(Reporting by April Joyner; additional reporting by Ira Iosebashvili; Editing by David Gregorio and Leslie Adler)

 ((April.Joyner@thomsonreuters.com; +1 646 223 7480; Reuters Messaging: april.joyner.thomsonreuters.com@reuters.net; Twitter: @aprjoy))